PSModule/Fonts/README.md

 This is a PowerShell module for managing fonts.
 It helps you to install, uninstall and list fonts on the system.

-## Prerequisites
+## Supported platforms

-This module currently only supports Windows operating systems.
+This module supports managing fonts on Linux, macOS and Windows operating systems.

 ## Installation